 When it comes to creatine, there are a lot of myths and rumors, such as the ones that say you have to load and cycle creatine while you take it.
 Do you really need to cycle creatine?

-The short answer is no, you don’t need to cycle creatine.
+You do not need to cycle creatine.
 Even after prolonged use of creatine, your body will be able to produce it naturally, and there are no proven benefits to cycling the supplement.

 While it’s easy enough to just say that you don’t need to cycle creatine, there are a few caveats that I want to warn you about.
 Below, I’ll start with the basics.